jaslynnhan/lapd-crime-trends-sql/README.md

-# lapd-crime-trends-sql
-SQL Analysis of LAPD crime data (2020 - 2023) identifying area-level trends and improvement drivers

 # LAPD Crime Data — SQL Practice Project

 ## Overview
-A self project analyzing LAPD crime data (2020-2024, ~1M records) to practice SQL fundamentals: filtering, sorting, aggregation, and grouping.
-Built while completing the Google Data Analytics Professional Certificate, using SQLite (DB Browser for SQLite) to query a public dataset.
+A self project analyzing LAPD crime data (2020-2024, ~1M records) to practice SQL fundamentals.
+Built with SQLite (DB Browser for SQLite) to query a public dataset.
+Currently I am a completing the Coursera Google Data Analytics Professional Certificate, and will return to improve this upon completetion.

 ## Goal
-Explore crime patterns across LA's policing areas and crime types using core SQL.
-This is not a polished dashboard, but a demonstration of hands-on query-writing applied to a real, large dataset.
+Explore crime patterns across LA's areas and crime types using SQL.
+This is not a polished dashboard, but a practice of SQL applied to a real dataset.

 ## Tools
 - DB Browser for SQLite